Jameis Winston: 2015 season

 Winston played his first regular season game against the Tennessee Titans that featured fellow first rounder, Marcus Mariota.
 In the 42–14 loss, his first pass was intercepted and returned for a touchdown by Coty Sensabaugh.
 Winston's interception was the first time a rookie's first pass was returned for a touchdown since Brett Favre in 1991.

 On November 22, 2015, against the Philadelphia Eagles, Winston tied an NFL rookie, and Buccaneers franchise, record with five touchdown passes.

 Winston set franchise rookie records in pass attempts, pass completions, passing yards, and passing touchdowns.
 Winston finished his rookie season with 4,042 passing yards, finishing 23 yards short of the franchise record set by Josh Freeman in 2012.
 Winston also became the third rookie quarterback to pass over 4,000 yards in a season.
 He was named to the NFL All-Rookie Team for his 2015 season, becoming the fourth Buccaneers quarterback to receive this award, joining Tom Owen (1974), Doug Williams (1978), and Mike Glennon (2013).

-Following his team's loss in the AFC Championship game, New England Patriots quarterback Tom Brady elected not to participate in the 2016 Pro Bowl; as a result, Winston was selected to his first Pro Bowl game making him the first rookie quarterback in Buccaneers' history to be selected.
+New England Patriots quarterback Tom Brady elected not to participate in the 2016 Pro Bowl following his team's loss in the AFC Championship game; as a result, Winston was selected to his first Pro Bowl game making him the first rookie quarterback in Buccaneers' history to be selected.

 2016 season

 Winston's second season in the NFL began with an impressive performance against the Atlanta Falcons at the Georgia Dome, in which he completed over 70% of his throws for 281 yards and four touchdown passes in a 31–24 victory.
-He earned NFC Offensive Player of the Week for his performance against the Falcons.
-Following Week 1, the Buccaneers began to struggle through injuries, inconsistent play, and offensive turnovers till mid-season, at which point the team was 3–5 and had experienced blowout losses to the Arizona Cardinals, Denver Broncos, and Atlanta Falcons - a three-game losing streak.
+He earned National Football Conference (NFC) Offensive Player of the Week for his performance against the Falcons.
+Following Week 1, the Buccaneers began to struggle through injuries, inconsistent play, and offensive turnovers till mid-season, at which point the team was 3–5 and had experienced blowout losses to the Arizona Cardinals, Denver Broncos, and Atlanta Falcons – a three-game losing streak.
 Following the loss to the Falcons, the Winston-led Buccaneers began playing efficient offense as well as exceptional defense and special teams play, resulting in the Buccaneers' first five-game winning streak since their Super Bowl-winning season.
 The win streak gave the Buccaneers possession of the 6th seed in the NFC playoff race, which they quickly lost after back-to-back losses to the Dallas Cowboys and New Orleans Saints.
 Winston led the Buccaneers to their first winning season in six years after defeating the Carolina Panthers in the regular-season finale, during which he broke the franchise records for passing yards and passing touchdowns in a season and became the first quarterback in NFL history to start his career with consecutive seasons of 4,000 yards passing.
 However, the Buccaneers were eliminated from playoff contention via a tiebreaker with the Detroit Lions.
 He was ranked 57th by his peers on the NFL Top 100 Players of 2017.